mvcortez/Bayesian-Inference/README.md

 # Bayesian-Inference
  fixed.py - performs sampling for a hierarchical model with fixed birth delays.

  fnorm.py - performs sampling for a model with distributed birth delays.
-The delay hyperpriors are set to be an informative folded normal distribution.
+The delay hyperpriors are set as informative folded normal distributions.

  mdip.py - performs sampling for a model with distributed birth delays.
-The delay hyperpriors are set to be uninformative Maximum Data Information Prior (MDIP).
+The delay hyperpriors are set as uninformative Maximum Data Information Prior (MDIP).

  nonhier_dist - nonhierarchical counterpart of mdip.py